-Why are most agent bios written in the 3rd person?
+Why are most real estate agent bios written in the 3rd person?

 A good question, and one that agents often ask when I begin their bios.